 Be Aware of Scams#

 We encourage customers to be on the lookout for people claiming to represent Fort Collins Utilities.
-Unfortunately, there are many scams out there that try to trick utility customers into allowing scammers inside their home or business, giving away personal information, or paying a fake bill.
+Unfortunately, there are many scams out there that try to trick utility customers into providing payment in order to prevent service disconnection, allowing scammers inside their home or business, or giving away personal information.

 Types of Scams#

 Someone calling or coming to your door claiming your bill is past due and that power or water will be shut off unless payment is made immediately.